w3c/wot/minutes/main/20251015/Readme.md

 <Ege> w3c/wot-cg#173

 sk: since the WoT is a background technology and it's not directly visible to the outside in regards to the usage.
-Alot of companies are relying on WoT but this is not visible to the outside, only when you start to talk with the technical people
+A lot of companies are relying on WoT but this is not visible to the outside, only when you start to talk with the technical people

 Ben: There is a separate link to the WoT profile calls.